 The Board in the machine

-I recently hosted a fireside chat for the AWS Summit EMEA with Intel’ Global Leader for AI Solutions, Monica Livingston.
+I recently hosted a fireside chat for the AWS Summit EMEA with Intel’s Global Leader for AI Solutions, Monica Livingston.
 We discussed how Artificial Intelligence (AI) and Machine Learning (ML) are quickly becoming ubiquitous in business.
 The conversation prompted me to think about how Boards should be thinking about the use of AI and ML in their businesses, and how they need to ensure they are making the right decisions at the speed of light.

 Boards need to have an awareness of how AI and ML is being used in their business workflows, and the safeguards and assurances needed to effectively govern their use.
 Moreover, they need to have at least an awareness of the implications of the use of AI and ML if they are to effectively embed, and increase adoption of AI and ML in the business.